SummerSlam (1988): Aftermath

-On October 16, 1988 Ted Dibiase defeated Randy Savage in the finals of the King of The Ring Tournament.
-The Mega Powers continued to team together after the event, until a new storyline was developed where Randy Savage became jealous over Hulk Hogan paying attention to Miss Elizabeth, and as the WWF World Heavyweight Champion felt slighted over his perceived lower billing in the Mega Powers' pecking order.
-Several key events were developed to foreshadow their burgeoning feud; these included Hogan asking Elizabeth to accompany him to televised matches, where he would act overly friendly with her and accidentally eliminating Savage from the Royal Rumble in January 1989 by knocking him over the top rope and to the floor.
+On October 16, 1988, Ted Dibiase defeated Randy Savage in the finals of the King of The Ring Tournament.
+The Mega Powers continued to team together after the event until a new storyline was developed where Randy Savage became jealous of Hulk Hogan paying attention to Miss Elizabeth, and as the WWF World Heavyweight Champion, felt slighted over his perceived lower billing in the Mega Powers' pecking order.
+Several key events were developed to foreshadow their burgeoning feud; these included Hogan asking Elizabeth to accompany him to televised matches, where he would act overly friendly with her, and accidentally eliminating Savage from the Royal Rumble in January 1989 by knocking him over the top rope and to the floor.
 The final falling out happened on The Main Event II, when Elizabeth received an on-screen injury during a tag team match.
 Savage, left alone in the ring while Hogan tended to Elizabeth, attacked Hogan backstage.
 This rivalry culminated in a match for Savage's WWF World Heavyweight Championship at WrestleMania V, where Hogan won the title by pinning Savage.

 As WWF Intercontinental Champion, the Ultimate Warrior began receiving more on-air time and more prominent matches.
-His feud with the Honky Tonk Man continued for several months, until Warrior was placed in a new feud with Rick Rude in early 1989.
+His feud with the Honky Tonk Man continued for several months until Warrior was placed in a new feud with Rick Rude in early 1989.

 After retaining their title against The Hart Foundation, Demolition held the WWF Tag Team Championship for another 11 months, as part of a record-breaking 16-month reign as champions, before eventually losing the title to The Brain Busters (Tully Blanchard and Arn Anderson) on Saturday Night's Main Event XXII.
 During the midst of their title reign, despite being billed as villains, Demolition's popularity with fans continued to grow, and the tag team eventually was turned face 3 months after SummerSlam at the 1988 Survivor Series.